npm/cacache/README.md

 process, including amount of storage reclaimed, number of valid entries, number of entries removed, etc.

-This function should not be run while other processes are running `cacache`.
-It assumes it'll be used offline by a human or a coordinated process.
-Concurrent verifies are protected by a lock, but there's no guarantee others won't be reading/writing on the cache.

 ##### Options

 * `opts.uid` - uid to assign to cache and its contents